aminpaks/typescript-library-bundler/README.md

 | noDepsValidation | d | Disable the warnings for missing dependencies |

 Note: TSB would work without passing any arguments as well.
 It will look for a `tsconfig.json` in the current working directory.

+## Compiler Version
+Since version 1.0.0 TSB is including the latest and greatest version of Typescript compiler by default.
+If you would like to compile your code with a specific version of Typescript compiler you may install it specifically inside your project.
+TSB will compile the code by the current available version of Typescript compiler.

+**Angular:** A note for Angular users, TSB will not include Angular compiler by default anymore.
+Make sure you include at least one version of these packages `@angular/compiler`, `@angular/compiler-cli` and `typescript` inside of your project and TSB will pick them up automatically.
+TSB will ask for an Angular compiler if inside of your source code you're using Angular 2+ core or related libraries.
+It is worth mentioning that TSB now is compatible with both Angular compiler version 4 and 5.

+- Installing the latest Angular compiler: `$ yarn add @angular/compiler @angular/compiler-cli`
+- Installing an Angular compiler version 4: `$ yarn add @angular/compiler@^4.3.0 @angular/compiler-cli@^4.3.0`
+- Upgrading to the latest Angular compiler: `$ yarn upgrade @angular/compiler @angular/compiler-cli`
+- Installing a specific Typescript compiler: `$ yarn add typescript@^2.1.0`

 ## Wiki
 Read more information [here](https://github.com/aminpaks/typescript-library-bundler/wiki).